dustinwicker/dustinwicker.github.io/menu/contact.md

 ### [Github](https://github.com/dustinwicker)

-Feel free to reach out to me at any of the above!
+Feel free to reach out to me at any of the above.
+I look forward to hearing from you!